Costa Rica – Sea Turtle Volunteering & Adventure Tour for Teenagers

 Your Schedule at a Glance (Two-week commitment):

-• Day 1, Wednesday (Arrival Day): Airport pick-up in San José and private group transfer to your hotel.
-Settle into your room, meet your tour leader, and enjoy a welcome dinner with the group.
+• Day 1 (Wednesday): Arrive in San José!
+Airport pickup and private transfer to Las Orquídeas Hotel (or similar).
+Settle in and enjoy a welcome dinner with your group.

-• Day 14, Tuesday (Departure Day): Private transfer to San José International Airport for your flight home.
+• Day 13 (Monday): Private transfer to SJO International Airport for your flight home.

 Note: The schedule is flexible, subject to weather conditions and local considerations, ensuring a dynamic and memorable experience.